Go Ad-Free

 Could Fat from Fish Be Good for Your Brain?

-People with higher blood levels of DHA, an omega-3 fat from fish, had lower levels of amyloid in the brain and less brain shrinkage.
+People with higher blood levels of DHA, a fat from fish, had lower levels of amyloid in the brain.
+APOE4 carriers benefit from fish oil.

 People with Higher Levels of Omega-3 Fats Perform Better on Tests: